MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/storage.md

 An orchestrated parallel file service, such as Azure Managed Lustre, works for 50,000 or more cores, with read/write rates up to 500 GBps and 2.5-PB storage.
 For more information, see [Parallel virtual file systems on Microsoft Azure](https://techcommunity.microsoft.com/t5/azure-global/parallel-virtual-file-systems-on-microsoft-azure-part-1-overview/ba-p/306487).

+## HPC components

+The following are components of an HPC workload.

 - Azure NetApp Files and local disks are typically used to handle the more latency and IOPS-sensitive workloads, like seismic interpretation, model preparation, and visualization.
-Consider using Azure NetApp Files for workloads of up to 4,000 cores, with a throughput up to 6.5 GiBps, and workloads that benefit from or require multiprotocol (NFS/SMB) access to the same data set.
+Consider using Azure NetApp Files for workloads of up to 4,000 cores, with a throughput up to 6.5 GiBps, and workloads that benefit from or require multiprotocol NFS and Server Message Block (SMB) access to the same data set.

 - Managed Lustre provides faster and higher capacity storage for HPC workloads.
 This solution works for medium to large workloads and can support 50,000 or more cores, with throughput up to 500 GBps, and storage capacity up to 2.5 PiB.